VladTheJunior/ESO-Tracker/README.md

 # ESO Tracker
-It is a unility for **TRACKING** network **PACKETS** (TCP and UDP), **IP CHECKING** and **PARSING RECORDS** in Age of Empires III.
+It is a utility for **TRACKING** network **PACKETS** (TCP and UDP), **IP CHECKING** and **PARSING RECORDS** in Age of Empires III.
 The scope is quite wide: you can troll your mates, catch annoying smurfs or cheaters and analyse games.
 Convinient filters show only the information you want to see.
 App supports both Russian and English localization.
 View list of all [features](#Features).

 ## Download